grafana/tempo/docs/sources/tempo/setup/upgrade.md

 ### Production-ready vParquet3 block format

+You can use Tempo 2.3 with vParquet2 or vParquet3.
+While vParquet2 remains the default backend for Tempo 2.3, vParquet3 is available as a stable option.

 Upgrading to Tempo 2.3 doesn’t modify the Parquet block format.
-You can use Tempo 2.3 with vParquet2 or vParquet3. vParquet2 remains the default backend for Tempo 2.3; vParquet3 is available as a stable option.

 vParquet3 provides improved query performance and [dedicated attribute columns]({{< relref "../operations/dedicated_columns" >}}).